What's next for Trump agenda after House GOP approves tax breaks and slashed spending in budget

 Without steep cuts to federal programs, Republicans won't be able to claim the savings they need to offset the costs of the tax breaks.
 And without offsetting the costs, conservative GOP lawmakers won't want to vote for the final package.

-GOP senators on Wednesday met behind closed doors with White House chief of staff Susie Wiles on next steps.
+Thune said it’s “to be determined” when the Senate would act.
+“It’s complicated,” Thune said.
+“It’s hard.
+Nothing about this is going to be easy.”

 Initially approved during Trump's first term, many of the tax cuts were temporary and are expiring later this year.
-Keeping them would cost $4.5 trillion over the next decade —or more if they are made permanent as Senate Republicans want.
+Keeping them would cost $4.5 trillion over the next decade.

 And that's not counting the new tax cuts that Trump is asking for.
 The president wants to eliminate taxes on tips, which was a signature campaign promise, and has also talked about getting rid of taxes on overtime pay as well as Social Security benefits.
 Those would add to the price tag.